 Gary draws on 15 years of business development and external relations experience in the commercial renewable energy sector.
 Seeing challenges through a variety of lenses, he is a senior leader skilled at integrating teams for high achievement goals.
 As a glider pilot, Gary can often be found at the airfield as he not only studies wind energy closely, he also rides it.
 Gary holds an MBA from the University of Guelph.

-Brand Strategist, Nick Craine
+Client Liaison, Nick Craine

 Mentor, Carlos Grodsinsky

 Ph.D.
 COO and Sr. Vice President of Technology – ZIN TECHNOLOGIES Inc.